Fredo Santana: Personal life

-Health issues
+Health problems

-Santana was a heavy user of drugs, at one point being addicted to Xanax and lean.
+Santana was a heavy user of drugs, at one point being addicted to Xanax and Lean.
 Santana attributed his heavy drug use to trauma experienced during his childhood, admitting he had post-traumatic stress disorder and turned to drugs as a coping mechanism.

 Santana was hospitalized in March 2017 after having a seizure, which he blamed on a heavy workload and his poor sleep schedule.
-After the seizures persisted, Santana was diagnosed with idiopathic epilepsy in May 2017 and prescribed Keppra to treat it.
+After the seizures persisted, Santana was diagnosed with idiopathic epilepsy in May 2017 and was prescribed Keppra to treat it.
 Despite the medicine, Santana continued to have seizures, usually multiple in a row.

 Santana was hospitalized once again in October 2017 after friend and fellow rapper Gino Marley found Santana mid-seizure on the floor of his house with blood coming from his mouth.
-He was rushed to hospital and diagnosed with both liver and kidney failure, with the main factors being his addiction to Xanax and lean.
+He was rushed to hospital and diagnosed with both liver and kidney failure, with the main factors being his addiction to Xanax and Lean.
 Santana expressed interest in going to rehab while in the hospital.

 Death

 On the evening of January 19, 2018, at around 11:30 p.m. local time, Santana's girlfriend discovered him unresponsive at their home in Reseda, Los Angeles.
-Shortly after, Santana was pronounced dead.
+Shortly after, Santana was pronounced dead, aged 27.
 He had a fatal seizure, and an autopsy revealed he had developed cardiovascular disease in addition to the previous conditions he had.